How to write a business plan if you want to start a new business?

 • Revenue: This includes all of the money that will come into your business from sales, equity, or other investments.
 Most revenue sections include around 3 to 6 items.
 By adding all these items together, you will get your company's net income.

-• Expenses: This includes all of the money that you will require to spend to run your business.
+• Expenses: This includes all the money you will need to run your business.

 • Net cash flow: This is included in the final section of your cash flow statement.
 You can get it by subtracting your total expenses from your total income.
-If this figure is negative, it means you are expecting your expenses to be greater than your revenue across that period.
+If this figure is negative, it means you expect your expenses to exceed your revenue over that period.
 If the figure is positive, it means you are expecting to make a profit.

-Points to be noted: The amount of money you charge for your product must exceed that item's production cost, and should also, include enough to cover some of the overheads you will require to pay to keep your business up and running.
+Points to be noted: The amount of money you charge for your product must exceed that item's production cost and should also include enough to cover some of the overheads you will need to pay to keep your business up and running.

 How to structure your business plan?

-Once you include all the items you figured out, the next step is to structure it.
+Once you've included all the items you've figured out, the next step is to structure them.
 You can structure your business plan the way you want.
-That is deciding what you want to add and what you want to leave out is totally up to you.
+Deciding what you want to add and what you want to leave out is totally up to you.

-Following are the structured business plan of the majority of businesses:
+The following are the structured business plans of the majority of businesses:

 1. Executive summary and elevator pitch